r-dbi/r-dbi.org.old/content/blog/dbi-3-3.md

 The current version of DBI is 1.1.0.
 This blog post summarizes recent developments in DBI and related packages.

+- Focus: DBI tutorial.
+Original "Introduction to DBI" substantially expanded, including a walkthrough against a real database, by James Wondrasek.

+- Focus: testing and continuous integration

+- Focus: several RMariaDB releases

+- Bindings for database libraries: thanks Jeroen Ooms

+# Scope of DBI:

+- Database interface for R

+- Reading/writing tables

+- Executing query, fetching data (with parameters)

+- Transactions

+# Problems identified: see e-mail

+- query termination

+- table import: performance

+- immediate for RMariaDB and RPostgres

+- time zones

+- reconnect

+? data types: arrays, JSON, ...

+- SSL

+- auth plugins

+# Notable changes

+- Move to GitHub Actions, thanks Andrew Kane for providing actions to install database engines on all platforms.
+Using GitHub Actions to automate search for DBI backend packages on GitHub

+- DBI: Minor improvements to `dbQuoteLiteral()`, relevant for backends that don't provide their own implementation

+- DBItest: Simplify understanding which tests went wrong, simpler backtraces. `test_some()` integrates with {dblog} and shows DBI methods called; needs more work for duckdb.
+Compatibility with testthat 3.0.0.
+Better and more robust tests.

+- RKazam: Is now a template repository

+- RMariaDB: Better handling of data types and character encoding, @ycphs contributed `timezone` argument to `dbConnect()`, minor tweaks with `dbBind()` and `dbQuoteLiteral()`

+- RPostgres: new `Redshift()` driver that allows downstream packages to distinguish between Postgres and Amazon RedShift (thanks Hadley Wickham), minor improvements for date and time types, `postgresWaitForNotify()` contributed by `@lentinj`

+- RSQLite: faster `dbAppendTable()`, strings and blobs virtually unlimited size (limit 2 GB)

 Specification of `immediate` argument to `dbSendQuery()` and friends
 --------------------------------------------------------------------